Schr\"odinger equations with smooth measure potential and general measure data: Strong duality solutions to Schr odinger equations

 \section{Strong duality solutions to Schr\"odinger equations}

-In this section, we compare the notion of duality solution to (\ref{eq1.1}) with the notion of strong duality solution to (\ref{eq1.1}), i.e. solution to (\ref{eq1.3}).
+In this section, we compare the notion of duality solutions to (\ref{eq1.1}) with the notion of strong duality solutions to (\ref{eq1.1}), i.e. solutions to (\ref{eq1.3}).
 We next provide a necessary and sufficient condition for the existence of a strong duality solution to (\ref{eq1.1}).
-We also give some remarks concerning the concept of renormalized solution.
+We also give some remarks concerning the concept of renormalized solutions.

 It is well known (see \cite{FST}) that each bounded Borel measure $\mu$ admits a unique decomposition

 into an absolutely continuous with respect to $\mbox{Cap}$ part $\mu_d$ (called the diffuse part of $\mu$) and an orthogonal to $\mbox{Cap}$ part $\mu_c$ (called the concentrated part of $\mu$).